wojtekgoo/wojtekgoo.github.io/_posts/2022-01-04-HEVD_Stack_Overflow.md

 ioctl = hex((0x22 << 16) | (0x0 << 14) | (0x800 << 2) | 0x3)
 ```

-### <span class="myheader">Exploit code</span>
+### <span class="myheader">Buffer Overflow</span>

 With all the relevant information needed to trigger the vulnerability, we can build exploit.
 To develop exploit we will use <code>ctypes</code> library that allow Python code to call C functions and enable low-level memory manipulation.
 <br>
-To communicate, we need first to open a handle from userland to the target device using <code>CreateFile</code> API[^1], putting instead of file name name of the HEVD device, which we can get e.g. from the WinObj tool.
+To communicate, we need first to open a handle from userland to the target device using <code>CreateFile</code> API[^2], putting instead of file name name of the HEVD device, which we can get e.g. from the WinObj tool.

 ![Name of HEVD device](/assets/img/winobj_nameOfHevdDevice.png)
 *device name in WinObj tool*